FIRST STEP ACT

 • They can apply to the DC Superior Court to have their sentence reviewed.

-• Inmates who are found guilty of misconduct may not earn incentives for the time periods listed below.
+• Inmates found guilty of misconduct may not earn incentives for the time periods listed below.

 • The below time periods will begin the day after the Unit Disciplinary Committee or the Disciplinary Hearing Officer has found that the inmate has committed the prohibited act(s).